ramezanpour/ramezanpour.net/_posts/2020-02-26-everybody-is-talking-dark-right-now.markdown

 In general, I prefer light over dark when browsing the web.
 However, I turn on dark mode for certain websites such as Github.
 Some websites already have the dark-mode switch but most of then don't.
 To solve this, you can use one of many browser extensions to help you turn the lights off.
 The extension I use is [Darkreader](https://darkreader.org/){:target="blank"}.
 It is very simple and cross browser.

 ![Darkreader browser extension](/assets/images/darkreader_screenshot.jpg)

+Update 1 (Mar.
+1st 2020): It seems Ubuntu 20.04 will have the dark mode settings as well.
+[More info](https://www.omgubuntu.co.uk/2020/02/dark-mode-setting-ubuntu-focal-fossa){:target="blank"}